Mike Guevremont

 A moving look at the district, the community, and the work.

-This auto-scrolling photo wall highlights community events, public meetings, district activity, and everyday resident contact.
-Positioned near the bottom of the page, it closes the experience with motion and community presence instead of interrupting the upper content.
+This scrolling photo wall highlights community events, public meetings, district activity, and everyday resident contact.
+It closes the page with real district presence instead of stock political imagery.

 Supervisor Guevremont at a Frederick County community gathering